eyupaydinusa/NasaProject/RESTAssuredTest/README.md

 What I used:
-created Maven project for Rest Assured installed all dependencies to POM.xml use the HOST info from env.properties create Reusable methods for the GET request create resources by using Nasa Documentation used log4j to see the logs created tests with the name GetNasaSearch.java used TestNG to trigger my tests
+Created Maven project for Rest Assured.
+Installed all dependencies to POM.xml.
+Use the HOST info from env.properties.
+Create Reusable methods for the GET request.
+Create resources by using Nasa Documentation.
+Used log4j to see the logs.
+Created tests with the name GetNasaSearch.java.
+Used TestNG to trigger my tests.

 How to run: